Triceps · Isolation movement

 How to perform the Skull Crusher

-- Keep the upper arms angled slightly back toward the head so tension stays on the triceps rather than at the bottom of the rep.
+- Angle the upper arms slightly back toward the head rather than straight vertical, which keeps tension on the triceps at lockout.

-- Lower the load by bending the elbows only, bringing it to a point just above the forehead or just behind the head.
+- Keeping the upper arms fixed, bend the elbows to lower the bar toward your forehead or just behind the crown of the head.

 Suggested working range: 8–12 reps.
 Default progression: double progression.